 There are more than 54,000 plugins for WordPress out in the universe and most of them are going to work splendidly on Flywheel.
 However, there are a few categories of plugins that either duplicate functionality that Flywheel already provides, or are known performance-killers on sites.

-Examples of disallowed Backup plugins:
+Examples of unsupported Backup plugins:

 If you’d like to keep your own backups in additions to the ones Flywheel keeps, we recommend downloading a backup from the Flywheel dashboard.

-In addition, plugin-based caching solutions tend to cause serious issues when used in tandem with Flywheel features that move or duplicate sites, including Blueprints, cloning, and Staging.
+In addition, plugin-based caching solutions tend to cause issues when used in tandem with Flywheel features that move or duplicate sites, including Blueprints, cloning, and Staging.

-Examples of disallowed Caching plugins:
+Examples of unsupported caching/performance plugins:

 Flywheel servers are configured specifically with WordPress security best practices.
 We help prevent brute force attacks, lock down core WordPress files (including xmlrpc.php), and take many other security measures for you.